-- Fall – Begins September 1 (September, October, November) and ends November 30
+- Fall – Begins September 1 (September, October, November); ends November 30

-- Winter – Begins December 1 (December, January, February) and ends on the last day in February
+- Winter – Begins December 1 (December, January, February); ends on the last day in February

 The reason is that meteorological seasons are based on the annual temperature cycle.
+So, summer, for example, would run June through August, which makes perfect sense.
+Those are the months we most associate with “summer” and “summer temperatures.”
 Astronomers, on the other hand, determine the seasons by the Earth’s tilt.
 While it may seem that the seasons are caused by Earth’s changing distance from the Sun, it’s really due to the tilt of the Earth’s axis.
 This tilt—a 23-degree slant—enables the Sun to appear above the horizon for different lengths of time during the various seasons.
 The tilt determines whether the Sun’s rays strike at a low angle or more directly onto Earth.

-- Fall begins with the Autumnal Equinox, which arrives on September 23, 2019, at 3:50 a.m.
-EDT.
+- Fall begins with the autumnal equinox.
 At this point, the Earth’s tilt is moving away from its maximum lean toward the Sun; its rays are aiming directly at the equator.

-- Winter begins with the Winter Solstice, which will occur on December 21, 2019, at 11:19 p.m.
-EST. The Earth tilts away from the Sun, and the Sun’s rays are aiming directly at southern latitudes.
+- Winter begins with the winter solstice.
+The Earth tilts away from the Sun, and the Sun’s rays are aiming directly at southern latitudes.

-- Spring begins with the Vernal Equinox, which arrives on March 19, 2020, at 11:50 p.m.
-EDT.
+- Spring begins with the vernal equinox.
 At this point, the Earth moves from its maximum lean away from the Sun to a point that’s equal distance from the Sun; the Sun’s rays are aiming directly at the equator.

-- Summer begins with the Summer Solstice, which arrives on June 20, 2020, 5:54 p.m.
-EDT.
+- Summer begins with the summer solstice.
 The Earth is tilting its farthest toward the Sun, and its rays are aiming directly at northern latitudes.